Profimask/PROFIMASK-OS/README.md

-Please visit profimask.github.io/PROFIMAS-OS
+Please visit profimask.github.io/PROFIMASK-OS/
-To download PROFIMASK OS
+To download PROFIMASK OS 1.0
+But remember PROFIMASK OS 1.0 is not released yet